 Hi to all,

-*Gasoline shows an increase of 1.6 cents a litre.
+*Diesel and Gasoline both to increase by 2.1 cents a litre.

 That’s it for this week!